The Difference Between a Fashion Designer & a Tailor… Updated 2019

 SO I’ve been meaning to write on this topic for a while now…. and I finally decided to do so after having yet another chat with a top don in the Nigerian Fashion Industry who felt the same way I did about the craziness that goes on around here.

-The first time I was asked this question was on some TV interview last year and of course I answered the question without batting an eyelid. 😀 But since then, I have asked both new and practising designers the difference between the two terms and it turned out that whilst everyone, more often than not, knew who a designer was, none of them actually got the definition of a tailor.
+The first time I was asked this question was on some TV interview a while back and of course I answered the question without batting an eyelid. 😀 But since then, I have asked both new and practising designers the difference between the two terms and it turned out that whilst everyone, more often than not, knew who a designer was, none of them actually got the definition of a tailor.

 So here we are setting the record straight…. with of course “The University of Google”, “The Internet Institute” & “The Wikipedia College” to support my claim.

 A fashion designer is the creative mind behind any item of clothing, be it a high fashion runway garment or your regular pair of jeans or tee shirt.
 They conduct research, develop a concept and vision for the type of person they would like to dress, create a visual image of their concept through sketches (or drapery) and oversee the various design and production processes that bring their sketches or designs to life in the form of a three dimensional garment to fit their muse or intended market.

 In other words… a fashion designer is the “brain” behind any garment produced.
 S/he sees the finished garment in his/her mind, documents it on paper in the form of a sketch (or drapes it on a mannequin) and brings together a strong team of skilled people to assist him in the construction of his idea into a “wearable” or better still “physical” garment.

 NOW!
 Must a fashion designer necessarily have his own clothing line or engage in bespoke services?
 Nope.
 Must a fashion designer sew?
 Nope.
 If he has the skills and chooses to, why not?!
 However, in my opinion, if he wants to run a proper business, he has no business sewing BUT needs enough knowledge to guide his team.